 - Add in the Oculus Avatar SDK to visualize Touch hands.

-- If you’re away from your HMD (or don’t have access to one but still want to try this out) VRTK has a Simulator prefab that works quite nicely.
+- If you’re away from your HMD (or don’t have access to one but still want to try this out) VRTK has a Simulator prefab that works quite nicely to preview in Unity.
 It won’t replace the true interaction you get with controllers, but it can be a good “working remote” option.

 - Good resource for learning about interactions, 3D models, and object control scripts.